camptocamp/oerpscenario/Readme.txt

 Configure it
 ------------------

-Change the parameter file "base.conf" according to your settings:
+Create the parameter file "base.conf" according to your settings (look at sample_base.conf):

 port = 8069
 user = admin